Jam on Revenge: Background

-Following the response from Webb, Cenac borrowed money to buy a Tascam Portastudio, which led to collaborations with Bob Crafton who also went by the name Chilly B. This led to the origination of the group, Positive Messenger, a group Cenac described as "all deeply Christian, although in a much more spiritual than religious sense."
+Following the response from Webb, Cenac borrowed money to buy a Tascam Portastudio, which led to collaborations with Bob Crafton, who also went by the name Chilly B. This led to the origination of the group Positive Messenger, which Cenac described as "all deeply Christian, although in a much more spiritual than religious sense."

 Production

-Two years later, the group had recorded "Computer Age", and felt they had a hit song on their hand, especially after hearing the success of "Planet Rock".
-The group was encouraged by Salvadore Smooth, a member of Jam-On Productions, to have the group record a hip hop track.
-Cenac was not a big fan of hip hop music of the time, finding it corny, but stated that he was going to make a record similar to that of Parliament and Funkadelic which was an "anti-rap" record that made fun of hip hop, which led to recording "Jam On's Revenge".
+Two years later, the group had recorded "Computer Age", and felt it had a hit song on their hand, especially after hearing the success of "Planet Rock".
+The group was encouraged by Salvadore Smooth, a member of Jam-on Productions, to have the group record a hip hop track.
+Cenac was not a big fan of hip hop music of the time, finding it corny, but he stated that he was going to make a record similar to that of Parliament and Funkadelic which was an anti-hip hop record that made fun of hip hop, which led to recording "Jam On's Revenge".
 "Jam-On's Revenge" was only included on the groups demo work as they had space to fill in at the end of their tape.

 Cenac sought out Webb again, only to find that Reflection Records had folded, but found Webb through a phone book.
-Cenac recalled that Webb enjoyed both songs, but particularly "Jam-On's Revenge".
-As "Jam-On's Revenge" did not reflect Positive Messenger's themes, the group decided to re-name themselves Nucleus as the members of the group all lived in the same house.
+Cenac recalled that Webb enjoyed both songs, but particularly "Jam-On's Revenge" As "Jam-On's Revenge" did not reflect Positive Messenger's themes, the group decided to re-name itself Nucleus as the members of the group all lived in the same house.
 Webb changed the spelling to Newcleus.

-"Jam-On's Revenge" was re-recorded in 1982 which Webb released the song on his own label May Hew Records, where the song was mistitled as "Jam-On Revenge" in 1983.
-As the song grew popular through DJ Jonathan Fearing playing it on weekends on WBLS.
-This led to Webb making a deal with Sunnyview Records who had Fearing edit the song to have it arranged similarly the ones played on the radio.
-When Sunnyview released the single, it was again mislabeled as "Jam On Revenge".
+"Jam-On's Revenge" was re-recorded in 1982, which Webb released on his own label May Hew Records, where the song was mistitled as "Jam-On Revenge" in 1983.
+The song grew popular through DJ Jonathan Fearing playing it on weekends on WBLS.
+This led to Webb making a deal with Sunnyview Records, which had Fearing edit the song to have it arranged similarly to the ones played on the radio.
+When Sunnyview released the single, it was again mislabeled as "Jam on Revenge".
 After Fearing helped make "Jam-On Revenge" a hit, Cenac stated that the label "rewarded him by saying his touch is gold and gave him everything.
 The next thing we knew, he had complete control of our music—once it got in his hands."